-Disney Cruise Line Releases Early 2017 Ports and Intineraries
+Disney Cruise Line Unveils Ports and Itineraries for Early 2018

 The Disney Fantasy continues to sail seven-night Eastern and Western Caribbean voyages, while the Disney Dream embarks on three- and four-night cruises to Nassau and Castaway Cay.
-Beginning Jan.
-29, the Disney Wonder will alternate similar three- and four-night itineraries.
+From Feb.
+8 through April 8, the Disney Wonder will alternate similar three-, four- and seven-night itineraries.

-To kick off 2017, the Disney Magic continues sailing from Miami with three-, four- and five-night voyages to the Bahamas, plus select five-night Western Caribbean cruises, through March 31.
+To kick off 2018, the Disney Magic continues sailing from Miami with four- and five-night voyages to the Bahamas, plus five-night Western Caribbean cruises.